 But let’s set that aside and talk about making a frame with 2 by4 boards for any special picture.

-Note: if your not into woodworking and just want to see the finished project scroll on down the page.
+Note: if you’re not into woodworking and just want to see the finished project scroll on down the page.

-Here’s the list of supplies and tools to fit a 16 by 20 picture
+Here’s the list of supplies and tools to fit a 16 by 20 frame